andrewdyer/vite-react-app-template/README.md

 ## 🔄 Staying Updated

-When you create a project from this template, it won’t automatically receive updates from future improvements.
+When you create a project from this template, it won't automatically receive updates from future improvements.
 However, you can set up an **upstream connection** to keep your project in sync with the base template:

 1. **Add Upstream Remote:**